Suicide Prevention

 If someone you love attempted suicide, you may be feeling a range of emotions, such as fear, anger, and confusion.
 You are not alone.
 There are steps you can take and resources available to guide you through this journey of hope and healing.

-- Complete a release of information (ROI) form to allow you to participate in your loved one's medical or mental health care.
+Complete a release of information form to allow you to participate in your loved one's medical or mental health care.

 - Meet with the treatment team and develop a plan for the patient to receive follow-up care after discharge.